kyle-n/kyle-n.github.io/README.md

 ## About this project

-I set this website up to show my journalistic work to potential employers.
-This GitHub repository is set up as a way to view my abilities with HTML and CSS as well.
-I'm no expert, but I know enough to create modify code extensively into a something useful for other projects, such as unique stories on the web.
+I created this website to show my journalistic work to potential employers.
+This GitHub repository is also set up as a way to view my abilities with HTML and CSS as well.
+I'm no expert, but I know enough to create modify code extensively into a something useful for other projects.

 Feel free to look through the code and assets.
-They're a mostly finished, though I'm ironing out the bugs.
+They're mostly finished, though I'm ironing out the bugs.

+### Progress report 2-17-16

+I've stopped adding features to the site.
+Now it's just a matter of keeping it updated with new stories and making sure nothing breaks.

 ### Progress report 9-17-15